The Gorilla Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Gorilla

-Quick Plot Summary: Released in 1939, The Gorilla is a Comedy, Mystery, Horror film directed by Allan Dwan.
+Quick Plot Summary: Released in 1939, The Gorilla is a Comedy, Mystery, Horror film directed by Allan Dwan, written by Rian James.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Jimmy Ritz.
+It provides a scannable look at the movie's central conflict involving Jimmy Ritz as Garrity.

 Ending Explained: The Gorilla

-The final moments of The Gorilla reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Gorilla reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Gorilla?